saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

   height: 300
 ---

-# Nuxt3: How We Eliminated 10 Extra API Requests Using $fetch and Pinia
+# Nuxt3: How We Eliminated 10 Extra Client API Requests Using $fetch and Pinia

 [Tuesday, July 4, 2024]